 Carmine Gentile, Massachusetts State Representative

-• "As a parent of school age children and an active participant in Town committee work, I am proud to endorse Mary Hartman as a forward looking-leader who consistently demonstrates the importance of creating a sustainable and healthy community.
+• "As a parent of school age children and an active participant in Town committee work, I am proud to endorse Mary Hartman as a forward-looking leader who consistently demonstrates the importance of creating a sustainable and healthy community.
 Mary actively seeks diverse viewpoints, asks critical questions, and collaborates to make tough decisions."

 Kristen Hagerty, Clean Energy Consultant and Resident of Concord